 • Start the generator manually.
 CTRL>03 Gen Control>ON.
-Allow the generator to run until the charging amps drop to single digits, as reported by the user interface home screen.
+Allow the generator to run until the charging amps drop to 3-4 A, as reported by the PRO-Verter LCD User Interface home screen.

-• The amount of time required for the charging amps to decrease to this level will be a function of the Expander Paks state of charge prior to charging.
+- The amount of time required for the charging amps to decrease to this level will be a function of the Expander Paks SOC prior to charging. - Refer to the 24VDC Li Expander Pak Operator Manual in-storage maintenance charging instructions.